 This area highlights the High Line — an old railroad turned into a walking path that’s 30 feet above the ground.
 Also, another popular area is the Chelsea Market, a remound market with eateries and shops.
 You can access Chelsea through Metro access of 1, 2, 3, 7, A, C, E, F, and M. Prices range from the mid-$3,000 to the upper $5,000.

 This area is known as the Financial District because of all the financial institutions — including the New York Stock Exchange — in this small area.
 This is a busy time during business hours.
 Metros 1, 2, 3, 4, 5, A, C, E, J, R, W, and Z will bring you to this area.
 This section of New York is home to the World Trade Center and the Museum of American Finance.
 Apartments are from the low $3,000 to the low $5,000 a month.

 Washington Heights is a lively community for the active professional needing a place to land.
 Take the A Metro train to this area where the George Washington Bridge is only minutes away.
 Apartments are a little pricey in this area, around $4,000-$5,000.
 You’re on the outskirts of the city so there’s a little less noise.
 Visit the nearby Fort Washington Park for outdoor fun.

 Similar to Washington Heights.
 This area is on the outskirts of the city.
 Subway service 1 will bring you to this area.
 Though not in Battery Park City, the World Trade Center and 9/11 memorial is right next to this neighborhood.
 Prices for apartments are in the mid-$3,500 and topping out in the upper $5,000.

 Let Moishe’s Self Storage help you store your things this winter.
-Our Manhattan/Bronx and Queens Storage Facilities are conveniently located near you.
+Our Manhattan/The Bronx and Queens/Brooklyn storage facilities are conveniently located near you.
 We offer over 20 different storage unit sizes, available to individuals, students, and businesses.
 Contact us here.